sujitvasanth/QuadrupedGaitController/robot5.7/readme.md

 C:/Documents and Settings/USER/Documents/mywebotsproject/mywebotsproject/controllers/forwardedcontroller/forwardedcontroller.py

-open the wbt file in webots 2020b1 ensure the controller is registered properly and tools >>preference >> general >> python command shoudl point to your python2.7 command
+open the wbt file in webots 2020b1 ensure the controller is registered properly within the webots interfaceif not already and tools >>preference >> general >> python command shoudl point to your python2.7 command

+I did write a detailed instruction guide on how to get the controller running - I will try and find this